Cold Email vs Spam: What’s the Difference?

 How PrawnMail keeps you on the right side

-• Built-in compliance: Opt-out mechanisms, sender identification, business address disclosure, and suppression list management are all handled automatically within the platform.
+- Built-in compliance: Opt-out mechanisms, sender identification, business address disclosure, and suppression lists are all handled as part of the service.

-The result is outreach that delivers strong results without putting your domain, your reputation, or your compliance at risk.
-If you want to see it in action, request a free trial or explore our pricing options.
+The result is outreach that delivers results without putting your domain, your reputation, or your compliance at risk.
+If that sounds useful, send us an enquiry.

-PrawnMail ensures your cold emails are personalised, compliant, and delivered — never confused with spam.
+PrawnMail is done-for-you outbound for small B2B businesses.
+Emails that are personalised, compliant, and delivered — never confused with spam.